ember-template-lint/ember-template-lint/docs/plugins.md

 You can override the following methods on the base plugin class:

-* `function visitors(): visitorsObject`
+* `function visitor(): visitorObject`

-  The `visitors` function should return an object that maps Handlebars node types to functions.
-Whenever the Handlebars parser encounters a particular type of node, any visitor function that you define for that node will be called on it.
+  The `visitor` function should return an object that maps Handlebars node types to functions.
+Whenever the Handlebars parser encounters a particular type of node, any handler function that you define for that node will be called on it.
 You can reference the [Handlebars Compiler API](https://github.com/wycats/handlebars.js/blob/master/docs/compiler-api.md) for more detail on the types of nodes and their interfaces.

 The base rule also has a few helper functions that can be useful in defining rule behavior: